bahareh-javidan/employee-hierarchy/README.md

-# employee-hierarchy
+# Employee Hierarchy
-This is a sample project to show employee's hierarchy based on composite  pattern
+This is a sample project to show employee's hierarchy based on composite pattern.